suryakantamangaraj/ShaktiSDK/README.md

 * Master branch is the stable one.
 It has gpio, i2c, timer and uart support.
 * Next release is expected to have qspi, spi and plic support.
-* This repository is currently under inhouse testing.
+* This repository is currently under in-house testing.

 ## Setting up the shakti-sdk